iliasKout87/Cards-Application/README.md

 # Cards Application
 A web application that allows users to create and manage tasks in the form of cards

-## Architecture, technologies and patters
+## Architecture, technologies and patterns
 * ASP .NET CORE 8 Web Api
 * Clean Architecture
 * REST